InformaticsMatters/fragmentor/ansible/README.md

         -e deployment=production \
         -e vendor=dsip \
         -e version=v1

+A simple backup play can be used to copy the database files to the backup volume in the DB server.
+It stops the database, copies the files and then restarts the database: -

+    $ ansible-playbook site-backup.yaml -e deployment=production

 ## Variable locations
 -   Role-specific variables that a user might change often in the corresponding